Ōnan, Shimane: Climate

 Ōnan has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.
 The average annual temperature in Ōnan is 12.1 C. The average annual rainfall is 1885.0 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.3 C, and lowest in January, at around 0.7 C. The highest temperature ever recorded in Ōnan was 36.5 C on 8 August 1994; the coldest temperature ever recorded was -16.3 C on 28 February 1981.

 Demographics

-Per Japanese census data, the population of Ōnan in 2020 is 10,163 people. Ōnan has been conducting censuses since 1960.
+Per Japanese census data, the population of Ōnan in 2020 was 10,163 people. Ōnan has been conducting censuses since 1960.

+History

+The area of Ōnan was part of ancient Iwami Province.
+During the Edo Period, the area was divided between of the holdings of Hamada Domain and direct territory of the Tokugawa shogunate.
+After the Meiji restoration, villages were established within Ōchi District, Shimane on April 1, 1889 with the creation of the modern municipalities system.
+The town of Ōnan was formed on October 1, 2004, from the merger of the towns of Iwami, Mizuho, and the village of Hasumi.